noahzemlin/SE-Capstone-Project-1/compute_java/README.md

 You can access the deployed application at [http://35.225.178.248:8080/random/hello.jsp](http://35.225.178.248:8080/random/hello.jsp).

-The Folloing steps explain how you can deploy this app yourself.
+## The Folloing steps explain how you can deploy this app yourself.

-## Before you begin

 1. [Install and configure Apache Tomcat](http://tomcat.apache.org/).